guillermosnipe/rental-cars/README.md

 * UX: Adding the svg to the imput and a spinner image to the input based on the state `isLoading` property to give visual clues to the user about what the site is doing.
 * Hooks and fetching data: It seems that I need to investigate way more, how the hooks and setting model properties inside a hook affect the performance.

+** Update: **

+* SVG Added
+* Debouncing issue was fixed.
+The library was replaced with another one that supports cancelling to handle edge cases.

 ## Final words

 I just didn't want to deliver this App using Angular.
 I moved myself out of the comfort zone and investigated, learned and executed a react project.
 I know it has some issues, but I can learn how to fix them.
 Don't hesitate to contact me if you have any questions.